infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/directives/in-view/README.md

 ## 1. Features

-`infInView` directive allows you to determine if a piece of DOM is fully visible on user`s screen.
+`infInView` directive allows you to determine if a piece of DOM is fully visible on user's screen.

 ## 2. Usage